zoylendt/zoylendt.github.io/content/Posts/quartz local development.md

 ---
-title: Building Quartz With Docker
+title: Testing Quartz changes with Docker
-subtitle: How to
+subtitle: How to test blog changes locally with Docker
 description:
 permalink:
 date: 2024-02-05